micmic210/coffee-trivia/README.md

 ### Unfixed Bugs
-I made sure to fix all the remaining bugs, including the autocomplete issue.
-The issue was related to the absence of the autocomplete attribute on certain form fields.
-Specifically, the form field used for entering usernames was missing the autocomplete attribute, which caused problems with the browser's autofill functionality.
-To resolve this, I added the autocomplete="username" attribute to the input field for usernames.
+I fixed all the remaining bugs, including the autocomplete issue.
+The issue was related to the lack of the autocomplete attribute on certain form fields.
+Specifically, the form field used for entering usernames was missing the autocomplete attribute, which caused issues with the browser's autocomplete feature.
+To solve this problem, I added the autocomplete="username" attribute to the username input field.

+Moreover, I encountered the problem of the empty heading as I decided to generate "Username's Challenge" in JavaScript instead of having a predefined structure in HTML.
+To solve this problem, I added a default text to avoid it being blank at the begining and confirmed that the JavaScript code updates the heading with the user's input when the quiz starts.
+I also checked that the CSS styles are correctly adapted to the updated structure to ensure a consistent appearance across all devices.

 ### Technologies Used